PierreSenellart/provsql/doc/source/dev/continuous-distributions.rst

    every transformation produces a semantically equivalent circuit.

+   *Peephole* is borrowed from compiler engineering (McKeeman, CACM 8(7), 1965): a small sliding window over consecutive instructions / gates, a fixed list of local pattern -> replacement rules, iterated to a fixed point.
+Each rule here looks at one ``gate_arith`` plus its immediate children, never further, matching the original scope.
+Contrast with ``RangeCheck`` (:cfile:`RangeCheck.cpp`), which propagates a data-flow fact (the support interval) through the whole circuit, and with the island decomposer below, which uses a global union-find over base-RV footprints.

 2. **Island decomposition** (``HybridEvaluator::decompose``)
    that splits a multi-cmp query into independent islands (connected components on a union-find over base-RV